cheater/articles/readline.md

 - *Ctrl-l* which clears the screen — that is, the line you are editing now is placed at the top of the screen, the rest is still in the scrollback.

 ### Resources
-I have found the two cool resources for *bash* in conjunction with *readline* to be both from Peter Kumin:
+I have found the two cool resources for *bash* in conjunction with *readline* to be both from Peteris Krumins:

 - [Vi mode](http://www.catonmat.net/blog/bash-vi-editing-mode-cheat-sheet/) article,
 - [Emacs mode](http://www.catonmat.net/blog/bash-emacs-editing-mode-cheat-sheet/) article.